lenra-io/docs/src/markdown/getting-started.md

 cd todo
 ```

-> Note : All the guide in this documentation will focus on the node template (using javascript).
-Other languages work about the same and main principles remain the same too. **Don't be afraid to follow these guide using another language !**
+> Note : All the guides in this documentation will focus on the node template (using javascript).
+Other languages work about the same and main principles remain the same too. **Don't be afraid to follow these guides using another language !**

 ## Directory structure